About the Test

 Before the test

 Typically, no special preparations are needed prior to having a TSH test.
-It is a good idea to talk to your doctor about any medications you are taking, as certain medications may affect your test results.
+It is a good idea to talk to your doctor about your medications, as certain medications may affect your test results.

 If you are taking biotin or Vitamin B7 supplements, they should be discontinued at least two days before the TSH test, as they can interfere with the accuracy of your test results.